jamesec/jamesec.github.io/o/on_becoming.md

   height="200"
 />

-On Becoming Emotion Focused (2025)
-Author: Leslie S. Greenberg
+On Becoming Emotion Focused (2025) by Leslie S. Greenberg

 ISBN: 978-1-4338-4332-7